SpencerWBarnes/An-Adventurers-Life/README.md

 ## How to Adventure

 1. Launch the page at [https://spencerwbarnes.github.io/An-Adventurers-Life/](https://spencerwbarnes.github.io/An-Adventurers-Life/)
+2. If on a mobile device, is the tabs to select the different task types.
-2. Click '+' on tasks as you complete them, some may only be doable once and others multiple times in a day.
+3. Click '+' on tasks as you complete them, some may only be doable once and others multiple times in a day.
-3. Check your coin balances in the bottom footer
+4. Check your coin balances in the bottom footer
-4. Keep up your task tracking and every day at 3:00 AM your coin balances will be updated and task completions reset for a new day.
+5. Keep up your task tracking and every day at 3:00 AM your coin balances will be updated and task completions reset for a new day.

 ### Customization options: